manojv74/SMcric/README.md

 | Toss | Toss winner, decision to bat or field |
 | Chase | Target, required runs, balls remaining, wickets remaining |

-Balls remaining are used instead of decimal overs to avoid cricket-notation ambiguity.
-For example, `4.3 overs` means four overs and three balls—not 4.3 decimal overs.

 ## Technology